teenwyman/test_doc/docs/UK_BIOBANK/UKB_Cancer/UKB_Cancer_Episode.md

 ## Reading from STEM

-All mapped cancer diagnoses are additionally mapped to the CDM Episode, with episode_concept_id set to [32533 (Disease Episode)](https://athena.ohdsi.org/search-terms/terms/32533) and episode_object_concept_id assigned to the corresponding condition_concept_id.
+All mapped cancer diagnoses in CDM Condition are additionally mapped to the CDM Episode, with episode_concept_id set to [32533 (Disease Episode)](https://athena.ohdsi.org/search-terms/terms/32533) and episode_object_concept_id assigned to the corresponding condition_concept_id.
 Furthermore, all related cancer diagnosis modifiers, regardless of their target domain, are linked to the CDM Episode using the same episode_id via episode_event.

 ![](images/ukb_cancer_stem_to_episode.png)